Lemoncode/cypress-by-example/02_selectors_introduction/README.md

 });
 ```

-* For last lest make a little refactor into our code.
+* Let's make a little refactor into our code.

 ```javascript
 it.only('name accepts input', () => {